List – 23 Marketplaces Where You Can Buy and Sell Patents

 The Marketplace offers extensive filtering on the site, which means users can find patents/ any other type of IP, from a particular technology category, valid in a particular country and available under terms of a particular co-operation agreement [sale (lump sum/royalty-based)/ licensing(exclusive/non-exclusive/cross-licensing)].

-The only issue with IP marketplace is that the categories are either poorly chosen or inaptly named.
+The only issue with the IP marketplace is that the categories are either poorly chosen or inaptly named.
 For instance, instead of listing all the major technology clusters as categories and allowing users to choose from them, the categories are highly limited to Biotech, Food Tech, Energy, IT, Pharma, Machines, Art & Crafts and others, one of them being leisure activity goods.

 Makes me think how many patents actually exist in the category that leisure activity goods get a mention and environment patents (or space tech patents) are left out.